 Space

-Jupiter’s Great Red Spot is shrinking
+Why is Jupiter’s Great Red Spot shrinking?

 Jupiter is a gas giant planet with an atmosphere that teems with whorls and bands.
 The most famous feature on Jupiter is its stormy Great Red Spot, which has raged on the planet for hundreds of years.
 It’s a counterclockwise-moving storm – an anticyclone – with winds as high as 300 miles (480 km) per hour.
-But the Great Red Spot is shrinking.
-The storm we see today is smaller and rounder than what observers photographed and sketched in the past.

-Why has the Great Red Spot lasted so long?
+So, why has the Great Red Spot lasted so long?
 Well, without surface features, the storms on Jupiter don’t encounter friction like on Earth.
 Anyone who lives by a mountain knows that such features can cause storms to dump rain on one side and then dry up by the time they reach the other side.
 There are no such influences on Jupiter’s storms, so they rage for decades and centuries.

 Images of Jupiter’s iconic storm from hundreds of years ago

 We don’t know exactly how long people have seen the Great Red Spot.
 Robert Hooke may have spotted it in 1664.
-But some people believe he was looking at a different storm.
+However, some people believe he was looking at a different storm.
 Also, the Great Red Spot we see today may be different from the storm observers saw in the 1600s.
 Below is a painting from 1711 showing the first depiction of the Great Red Spot as red.

 This is the artist Donato Creti’s 1711 painting titled “Jupiter.”
 It was the first depiction of the Great Red Spot as red in color.
 Its large size more closely resembles a full moon.
 Image via Wikimedia Commons (public domain).